Tomáš Poštulka

-Tomáš Poštulka (born 2 February 1974 in Prague) is a former Czech football goalkeeper.
+Tomáš Poštulka (born 2 February 1974) is a Czech former professional footballer who played as a goalkeeper.
 He is one of the most successful Czech goalkeepers – and together with Petr Čech and Jaromír Blažek the most seasoned Czech goalkeeper in European Cups (Champions League and UEFA Cup).
 Under Jozef Chovanec he was the #1 goalkeeper in the Czech National Team.
 Besides Czech Republic, he has played in Costa Rica.

 Club career

+Poštulka was born in Prague.
 He began his career in 1982 coming to Sparta Prague and playing in all kind junior Czech national teams (U-18, U-21,...).
 In 1991, he spent one year in Costa Rica playing 2 league games for Carmelita(1st Costa Rican league).
 After his comeback he spent some time in Dukla Prague and FK Drnovice (both 1st Czech league).
 In 1995, he moved to Hradec Kralove where he achieved his first bigger success winning the Czech Cup.
 From these times came his nickname the "penalties wizard" because of his stats – having saved every second penalty.

 Sparta Prague

-In 1997 Sparta Prague bought back their goalkeeper to win 5 championships in a row and to be the part of the most successful period in Sparta's post-revolution history.
+In January 1997 Poštulka returned to Sparta Prague, with the club subsequently winning the Czech First League 5 times in a row.
 Sparta played the UEFA Champions League many times and the UEFA Cup at the time and "Tomas" got his first invitation to the Czech National Team.
 He played 7 matches of qualification (all wins) for the EURO 2000 tournament and won the Japan Kirin Cup with the prize for best goalkeeper.